-Being diagnosed with bladder cancer can be overwhelming and scary, especially if it’s stage 4.
+Being diagnosed with bladder cancer can be overwhelming, especially if it’s stage 4.

 Symptoms of bladder cancer can include:

 - blood or blood clots in your urine

 - frequent urination